Amortized Bayesian Mixture Models: Methods

 The true posterior density $p(\theta \mid y)$ can be dropped from the equation because it is constant with respect of the learnable network weights $\phi$.
-The expectation is approximated using a Monte-Carlo estimate over $M$ draws generated from the Bayesian model $(\theta^{(m)}, y^{(m)}) \sim p(\theta, y)$ --- hence, NPE falls under the umbrella of SBI, since the networks are trained on simulated data.
+The expectation is approximated using a Monte-Carlo estimate over $M$ draws generated from the Bayesian model $(\theta^{(m)}, y^{(m)}) \sim p(\theta, y)$.
+The simulated data $y^{(m)}$ serve as conditioning input to the inference network, which outputs the corresponding approximate posterior densities $q_\phi(\theta^{(m)} \mid y^{(m)})$ according to Eq.~\ref{eq:normalizing_flow_density}.
+The network weights $\phi$ are optimized by minimizing the negative log-density of the simulated parameters conditionally on the simulated data (Eq.~\ref{eq:abi:loss}).
+Because the network is trained on \emph{simulated} parameter-observations pairs $(\theta^{(m)}, y^{(m)})$, ABI falls under the umbrella of SBI.

 In addition to the \emph{inference network}, ABI approaches can be expanded with \emph{summary networks}.
 A summary network compresses raw data $y$ into summary statistics $h_\psi(y)$, i.e., a lower-dimensional representation of the data (embeddings).
 This simplifies the task of the \emph{inference network} that is therefore concerned with an inference conditioned on a smaller number of informative inputs rather than on a (potentially large) number of individual data points.
 The architecture of the summary network needs to reflect the structure of the data; for example, permutation invariant networks are suitable to summarize exchangeable data, recurrent neural networks are suitable for time-series data, and so forth.
 These networks can typically also take input of various size but their output is of fixed length.
 This allows the ABI amortize over different designs (e.g., varying sample sizes).
 The inference and summary network are trained concurrently using the modified loss,